 - Flexible; can use as little or as much as you want (progressive)

-- Excellent documentation; community is friendly
+- Strong documentation; community is friendly

-- Single-file components (.vue files) are delightful
+- Single-file components (.vue files) read cleanly

 Weaknesses: